lilyhlou/own-up/README.md

 ##### Running the app locally
 * `npm start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) in browser to view it in the browser.
 The page will reload if you make edits (note: terminate app with "control + c" and run `npm start` again if API key is updated in .env file).
 Press option + command + c and click the console tab of inspector to see errors or to inspect code.

 * `npm test` to run tests.